apache/airavata/docs/tutorial/gateways2019_tutorial.md

 ## Appendix: Setting up Windows for a **remote Docker host**

+### Installing Visual Studio Code

+The tutorial code needs to be on the remote Docker host so that it can be mounted into the Django portal container.
+To modify the files as required by the tutorial you'll need to either SSH into the remote Docker host and edit the files there with a terminal editor, like Vim, or you can use [Visual Studio Code](https://code.visualstudio.com/) to edit the files remotely with the SSH extension.

+To use Visual Studio Code, install it from <https://code.visualstudio.com/>.
+Once you have it installed, start it.
+In the menu, go to **View > Extensions**.
+In the Extensions search, type `ssh` and click on **Install** for the _Remote - SSH_ extension.
+Once it is installed, click on the green box in the lower left hand corner and select **Remote-SSH: Connect to Host...**, or, type `Ctrl-Shift-P` and type `Remote-SSH` and select **Remote-SSH: Connect to Host...**.
+Select **linux** as the remote platform type.

+Once you are connected, go to **View > Explorer**.
+Click on the **Open Folder** button.
+Select the folder that contains the tutorial code and click **OK**.
+You should now see the tutorial files in the Explorer on the left hand side.
+Now you can edit the tutorial files from your local computer and they will be immediately reflected in the Django portal container.

 ### SSH configuration

 To connect via SSH to the remote Docker host, you'll need an SSH key pair.
 If